VFKarsten/vf-advanced-java-development/README.md

 ### Start Intellij IDE project - spring initializr
 To create a Springboot project in the IDE, go to the page https://start.spring.io/ to assemble the necessary components.
+The following dependencies are needed:
+1. Spring Web
+2. Spring Boot Dev Tools
+3. Spring Data JPA
+4. MySQL Driver
+Choose:
+Project = Maven
+Language = Java
+Spring Boot = 3.4.2
+Project Metatdata = Name ...
+Packaging = Jar
+Java = 17

+For test purposes with JUnit 5 we need to add JUnit as a dependency
+1. Open pom.xml in the root directory of your project.
+2. In pom.xml, press AltInsert and select Dependency.
+3. In the dialog that opens, type org.junit.jupiter:junit-jupiter in the search field.
+Locate the necessary dependency in the search results and click Add.
+4. When the dependency is added to pom.xml, click Reimport All Maven Projects in the Maven tool window to import the changes.

 ### Start MySQL - database as a docker container